Event Marketing: Digital Invitations/Eblasts

 It may take a bit to get the hang of using an email service, but you won’t be sorry!
 Recipients can easily unsubscribe if they’re not interested in receiving any further blasts.
 But with a cool design and targeted content, why would they? 😉

-So instead of just sending my clients invitations to attach or insert, I offer to design a template for them to follow or to create branded imagery sized to the specs (pixel size) of the template they choose.
+So instead of just sending my clients invitations to attach or insert, I offer to design a template that I can share with them for them to send on their own.
+Or, I can create branded imagery sized to the specs (pixel size) of the template they choose for them to insert and send themselves.
+Either way it’s a much better solution for sending an invitation via email.

 digital invitation • pomp creative • graphic design studio • washington, dc • annapolis, maryland